OfficeDev/open-xml-docs/docs/word/how-to-replace-text-in-a-word-document-with-sax.md

 api_type:
 - schema
 ms.assetid: 2f6f0f89-0ac0-4d40-9f1a-222caf074cf1
-title: 'How to: Replace text in a word document using SAX (Simple API for XML)'
+title: 'How to: Replace Text in a Word Document Using SAX (Simple API for XML)'
 description: 'Learn how to replace text in a Word document using SAX (Simple API for XML)' ms.suite: office